oSoWoSo/DistroHopper/README.md

   you can download new distro with few clicks of a mouse

-  You need to run quickgui just for update.
+  You need to run quickgui just for update supported distros.

+### Simple GUI using yad --notebook

 See it in action on youtube...